backstage/backstage/packages/core-components/api-report.md

   props: PropsWithChildren<StepperProps>,
 ): JSX.Element;

+// Warning: (ae-missing-release-tag) "SimpleStepperFooterClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type SimpleStepperFooterClassKey = 'root';

 // Warning: (ae-forgotten-export) The symbol "StepProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "SimpleStepperStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //